RempelOliveira/Retrobat.DS4Windows/README.md

 # Running

 First of all, create a new directory inside the Retrobat installation directory called `plugins`, download the zip from this repository and unzip it inside that folder.
-You'll have a structure like bellow.
+You'll have a structure like below.

 ```
 │